homedotllc/full_stack_assessment_skeleton/docs/README.md

   - **`ui`**: Centralizes UI state for easier management.

 **Components**: Houses UI components and the main page (`MainPage.jsx`).
+  - **Card**: Component for rendering home details in the form of a card.
+  - **HomeSkeleton**: A custom implementation of loading skeleton.
+  - **Modal**: Component for rendering the dialog box when user clicks `Edit User` button

 **Key Functions**:
 - Fetch homes and users efficiently.
 - Update user-home associations with custom logic.

 **Checklist**:
-- Homes page, edit user functionality, and data-fetching are implemented and tested.
+- [X] Homes page, edit user functionality, and data-fetching are implemented and tested.

-The detailed solution of frontend solution can be found in [Frontend-Solution-README](../frontend/README.md)
+The detailed solution of frontend solution can be found in [ReactSPA-Solution-README](../frontend/README.md)

 ## 3. Backend API development on Node